nobdyknows/spaceinvaders/design.md

 ### weapons (player)
 the player will be able to aquire a power up of sorts, somthing like a few seconds of invulnerability or extra damage
 ### weapons (enemy)
-in later stages the enemies will become faster in both movement and fire rate,
+in later stages the enemies will become faster in both movement and fire rate, and perhaps take more damage to kill
+### hidden can of beans
+ self explanitory
 # behaviour - user journy